Rohde-0/Playground/outline.md

 ## Übungen im Playground

-[] edit the test file "in place"/locally
+* edit the test file "in place"/locally
-[] upload a file to the repository
+*  upload a file to the repository
-[] discover branches (create a new branch and either merge it yourself or have someone else merge the branches) [] open in web development
+*  discover branches (create a new branch and either merge it yourself or have someone else merge the branches)
+*  open in web development
-[] create a file within the folder "your_files"
+* reate a file within the folder "your_files"
-[] display your file through Liascript
+* display your file through Liascript

 ## Kommentar